-Although bootcamps generally cost less than a two- or four-year degree, they still usually cost thousands of dollars -- ranging from a couple thousand to over $20,000.
-The longer a bootcamp lasts, the more it generally costs.
-This isn't always true, though.
-Sometimes a part-time bootcamp will cost less than a full-time one, even though it lasts much longer.
+Although bootcamps generally cost less than a two- or four-year degree, they still usually cost thousands of dollars -- ranging from a couple thousand to over $20,000, with the average bootcamp cost hovering around $13,500 in 2020.
+The more intensive the bootcamp, the more it generally costs.

 Finally, consider why you want to enroll in a coding bootcamp.
 What is your ultimate goal?
 Are you trying to pick up a new skill?
 Switch professions?
 Refresh skills you already use in your career?